Correlate Disparate Data Points

 The application’s complexity, scalability, and agility requirements have led us to the market of container-based virtualization.
 Container-based virtualization uses the host’s kernel to run multiple guest instances.
 Now, we can run multiple guest instances (containers), and each container will have its root file system, process, and network stack.

-Similar to how VMs separates the operating system from bare metal.
-It lets you build a layer of isolation in software that reduces the burden of human communication and specific workflows.
-An excellent way to understand containers is to accept that they are not VMs – they are simple wrappers around a single Unix process.
+Similar to how VMs separate the operating system from bare metal, containers let you build a layer of isolation in software that reduces the burden of human communication and specific workflows.
+An excellent way to understand containers is to accept that they are not VMs—they are simple wrappers around a single Unix process.
 Containers contain everything they need to run (runtime, code, libraries, etc.).

 Linux kernel namespaces